goatshriek/stumpless/docs/portability.md

 Fallback functions must be completely independent of any configuration-based assumptions, and should make sense in the context they intend to be used.
-This example uses a page size of 4 KiB, a common page size.
+This example uses a fallback memory page size of 4 KiB, a common size and reasonable guess.

-Fallback functions can throw errors if there is no natural "default" behavior, but this should only be done in cases where the other configuration options are also able to raise errors.
-Extra error handling should not be introduced simply for the sake of avoiding extra work in the fallback option.
+Fallback functions are free to rais errors if there is no natural "default" behavior, but this should only be done in cases where the other configuration options might also raise errors.
+Extra error handling should not be introduced solely for the sake of avoiding extra work in the fallback option.